 - 1-2 tsp jalapeño brine from the picked jalapeño jar

 - 1/4 cup light mayo i like hellman's

 - 3 tbsp non fat greek yogurt

 Crockpot BBQ Pulled Chicken:

-Note: Hamburger buns not included, but you’ll need those too if you’re making sandwiches!
+WW Points: 0 Note: Hamburger buns not included in points or nutritional info since they can range in size/nutrition/points, but you’ll need those too if you’re making sandwiches!
 I like the butternut brand.